Pilot (The Americans): Plot

 The Jenningses go next door to meet their new neighbors, who happen to be Stan and his family.
 Stan tells them that he works in counter-intelligence.
 Later, debating whether or not Stan moving next door is a coincidence, Elizabeth tells Philip that they have to get rid of Timoshev as soon as they can.
 Philip disagrees, and during their argument he suggests they defect to America by giving Timoshev to the FBI.
 Elizabeth immediately rejects this idea.

 In another flashback, Philip and Elizabeth are introduced for the first time and are given their orders.
 In the present day, Philip, while jogging, calls the hospital where Rob was dropped off.
 He is informed that he died.
 Later, Stan asks Philip to lend him jumper cables.
 Philip takes him to his garage and Stan notices the Jennings' car is the same type used in the kidnapping, albeit with Virginia license plates.

 Later, Philip removes Timoshev from the trunk of the car in order to take him to Stan.
 Elizabeth attacks Timoshev, attempting to kill him despite his apology for hurting her.
-Philip asks how he hurt her and when neither of them replies, he breaks Timoshev's neck.
-Philip and Elizabeth pour acid on the body and dump it in a wastewater pool at an abandoned factory.
+Philip asks how he hurt her and when neither of them replies, he kills Timoshev by crushing his throat.

+Philip and Elizabeth put Timoshev's body into their car, drive to an abandoned factory where they pour acid on his body and dump his remains in a wastewater pool.
 They then have sex in their car.
 Philip (in disguise) visits the man who came on to his daughter in a shoe shop earlier, and almost kills him with a barbecue grill, leaving him with a warning.
 The next day, Elizabeth goes to see General Viktor Zhukov (Olek Krupa), who questions her about the failed mission.
 When Zhukov asks for an update on Philip's loyalty, based on Elizabeth's earlier reports, she dismisses them, covering for Philip and taking responsibility for the mission's failure.
 In a final flashback, Philip and Elizabeth have just moved to the States.
-Philip tries to get close to her, but she rejects him.
+Philip tries to get close to her, but she rejects him, saying that she isn't ready.

 In the final scene, Stan breaks into the Jennings' garage and checks their trunk.
 Finding nothing, he leaves.
 Philip hides nearby with a silenced firearm in his hands.